Annual LCC Pow Wow was held on Saturday, April 2, 2022.

 General Pow Wow Information

-Our annual Pow Wow is one of the largest in the Northwest, drawing participants and spectators from around the Northwest and beyond.
+The Lane Pow Wow is one of the largest in the Northwest, drawing participants and spectators from around the Northwest and beyond.
 This has facilitated an increase in Native American students attending LCC.
-In 1991, LCC identified 50 Native American students attending class.
-Today, there are more then 650 self-identified Native American students attending LCC.
-This increase in Native American students has helped to produce community support for the longhouse project.
+In 1991, LCC identified fifty (50) Native American students attending class.
+Today, there are more than 504 self-identified Native American students attending LCC.
+This increase in Native American students has helped to produce community support for the Lane Longhouse project.